haftings/recipes/Pie, Chicken Pot Pie.md

 1. Cook on med heat ~ **2 min** stirring frequently
 1. Stir in **flour**, **salt** and **pepper** until well blended
 1. Slowly stir in **broth** and **milk**, stirring constantly
-1. Cook, stirring constantly until thich and bubbly
+1. Cook, stirring constantly until thick and bubbly
 1. Stir in **chicken**, **peas** & **carrots**
 1. Fill **pie shell** with mixture and cover with other **pie shell**
 1. Seal and flute edges; cover rim with **aluminum foil**